Sahar-AbdelSamad/MindvalleySummit/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Capstone Project
+# Mindvalley Summit

 > This is the capstone project of the first module at Microverse.
+> It's a project is about Mindvalley (an online school) 2021 Summit.
+It lists all the speakers that are going to speak at the summit and has a Responsive Web Design.
+The Mobile menu and the section "Featured speakers" are created dynamically in JavaScript.
+Note: Not all contents used to create this website design are accurate.

 ![gif](images/portfolio.gif)

-This project has two pages, a home page and an about page.
-It has a mobile and a desktop version, the Mobile menu is made using JavaScript, and the Speaker's section on the home page as well.

 ## Built With